DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/06assistantwebdeveloper.md

 …~~\*Build Architecture\*~~

-Setting up the default digital environment before analyzing the delivered content always helped Larry shrink his analytical mind while scanning through the texts, jpegs, audio, and pdf files provided.
+Setting up the default digital environment before analyzing the delivered content always helped Larry shrink his analytical mind while scanning through the texts, JPEG’s, audio, and PDF files provided.
 Having the web skeleton ready made him realize instantly where certain files must be placed, leaving him with more time to fine-tune the files he actually wanted to see published on the website.

-In the end, Larry didn’t listen to the more experimental heart that was beating rapidly in his chest.
+In the end, Larry didn’t listen to the more experimental heart beating rapidly in his chest.
 Remembering the lessons from the collaboration with ZipSpace made him feel happy about taking the road often travelled during the process, for the less travelled one would